mslw/datalad-remake/CONTRIBUTING.md

 If possible, only loosely related changes should be submitted in separate PRs to simplify reviewing and shorten time-to-merge.

-Long-standing, inactive PRs (draft mode or not) are frowned upon, as they drain attention.i It is often better to close a PR and open a new one, once work resumes.
+Long-standing, inactive PRs (draft mode or not) are frowned upon, as they drain attention.
+It is often better to close a PR and open a new one, once work resumes.
 Maintainers may close inactive PRs for this reason at any time.